Willow Waterhole Greenspace Conservancy

 FEATURED

-Every season has its wonders at the Waterhole, but this Spring we have an abundance of wildflowers and trees in bloom.
-Those shown here are currently blooming at Westbury Lake, but you can find all of them and more at each of the lakes.
+Every season has its wonders at the Waterhole, but this Spring we had an abundance of wildflowers and trees in bloom.
+Those shown here were blooming at Westbury Lake, but all of them and more could be found at each of the lakes.
 Clockwise from top left, they are: Bluebonnets, Chinese Fringe Tree, Dewberry, Thistle, Redbud, Evening Primrose, Vetch, Loblolly Pine, and Hedge Parsley.
 Come spend time communing with the flowers!
+Who knows what you’ll see this season?

 CONSERVANCY NEWSLETTER